 Add a new instance with the same disk and specify your startup script.

-gcloud compute instances create example-instance --disk name=DISK,boot=yes --startup-script-url URL
+gcloud compute instances create new-instance \ --disk name=$BOOT_DISK,boot=yes \ --startup-script-url URL

 As a starting point, you can use the compute-ssh-diagnostic script to collect diagnostics information for most common issues.